MUM THINKS I'M AT A YOGA RETREAT

 BACK ONCE AGAIN WITH THE KRILL BEHAVIOUR

 Indeed, Bang Face puts all other festivals to shame in how fun it is.
 Between sets, you could head to the beach, take to same crazy golf course, or go full holiday camp with go-karting and laser quest.
 There’s also the pool party, at the centre of which is a never-ending cycle of MDMA’d bodies swirling around as a DJ plays deafeningly loud trance edits.
 DJs like Spongebob Squarewave play the Squarepants theme into YMCA into Robbie William’s ‘Angels’.
 The Bang Face mantra seems to be: there is no such thing as progress without some carefully mediated regress.
-Hudson Mohawke closed Bang Face with an absolutely masterful set bringing together everything that is so good about this festival, closing with a breakneck version of Vengaboys’ ‘We Like to Party’.
+Hudson Mohawke closed Bang Face with an absolutely masterful set bringing together everything that is so good about this festival, closing with a breakneck speed version of Vengaboys’ ‘We Like to Party’.
 I’m left grinning uncontrollably.

 I’VE FAILED MY FAMILY